mixpanel/mixpanel-react-native/README.md

 # Quick Start Guide

+Mixpanel's React Native SDK is a wrapper around Mixpanel’s native iOS and Android SDKs and it supports offline tracking.
 Check out our **[official documentation](https://developer.mixpanel.com/docs/react-native)** for more in depth information on installing and using Mixpanel on React Native.

 <a name="installation"></a>
 ## Installation